Maximal regularity of Stokes problem with dynamic boundary condition -- Hilbert setting: Regularity theory for the elliptic problem

 \begin{remark} It seems to us that in \cite{AceAmConGho2021} the result corresponding to the previous Theorem is announced for bounded domains $\Omega$ with $C^{1,1}$ boundary.
-As a main reference for technique that allows to get the result in a neighborhood of the nonflat boundary is presented \cite{Bei2004}.
-We are not able to reconstruct the proof for $C^{1,1}$ domains and we want to remark that also in \cite{SolSca1973, Bei2004} it is assumed that boundary of $\Omega$ is $C^{2,1}$ or $C^3$. \end{remark}
+As the main reference for the technique that allows to get the result in the neighborhood of the nonflat boundary is presented \cite{Bei2004}.
+We are not able to reconstruct the proof for $C^{1,1}$ domains and we want to remark that also in \cite{SolSca1973} and \cite{Bei2004} it is assumed that the boundary of $\Omega$ is $C^3$ and $C^{2,1}$ respectively.

+The proof of regularity up to the boundary is done in the following steps.
+In order to avoid troubles with nonflat boundary, the problem is reformulated as a regularity problem with flat boundary and finally for this problem the technique of differences is used to show regularity of its solutions.